qoherent/ria-hub-docs/docs/content/.Administration/https-support.md

 If you are using Apache or nginx on the server, it's recommended to check the [reverse proxy guide](administration/reverse-proxies.md).

-To use Gitea's built-in HTTPS support, you must change your `app.ini` file:
+To use RIA Hub's built-in HTTPS support, you must change your `app.ini` file:

 ```ini
 [server]